capstone-dtire/capstone-dtire/cc/cloud-function/README.md

 This is a cloud function that is triggered by a HTTP request.
 We're using it because the endpoint for Vertex AI is not public.

 ## Okay, how'd it work?
 The cloud function is triggered by a HTTP request.
-It's a POST request with a JSON body.
+The cloud function will generate a token which then will be used to call the ML endpoint.
+Make sure to use a POST request with a JSON body.
 The example JSON body contains the following fields:

     {
         "instances": [